prime-slam/line-detection-association-dockers/Cannylines/README.md

 # Cannylines Docker Image
+**NOTE**.
+This algorithm is unstable.
+This may cause a failure when calculating the results.

 This folder contains adapters for [Cannylines](https://github.com/ludlows/CannyLine) and a docker image
 ## Building Docker Image
 Build docker image using `Dockerfile`: